-My commute was interrupted by a middle-aged woman dressed like a gypsy from a fairy story, complete with an ornate headband, chunky gold chains, and a hip scarf.
-She abruptly stepped in front of me and rattled off an alarmingly accurate analysis of my personal situation by simply reading my “energy field”.
+My commute was interrupted by a middle-aged woman dressed like a gypsy, complete with an ornate headband, chunky gold chains, and a hip scarf.
+She abruptly stepped in front of me and rattled off an alarmingly accurate analysis of my personal situation by simply reading my ‘energy field’.
 Even though I have a healthy skepticism of the occult, I was bowled over by her uncanny ability to pick up on very personal details.
 Seeing my look of bewilderment, the lady ushered me into her pagan haven filled with glittering gemstones, candles and all kinds of garish trinkets.

-I hesitated before entering, but my curiosity drove me inside to get a psychic reading.
+I hesitated before entering, but my curiosity drove me inside to get a psychic reading with her.
 Obviously, I was hoping to hear some exciting prophecies that would put a spring in my step, but what I got instead were warnings about impending doom.

 My initial hunch about the lady was right.
 She was a charlatan trying to make money from the vulnerabilities of others.
 If I’d had faith in own my intuition I could have saved fifty bucks and, more importantly, saved myself from the anxiety that followed because of my unfounded and irrational fear of her predictions.
 Regardless of my belief, I still wondered if there could be a modicum of truth in it.

 Our intuition speaks to us in its subtle language of impressions, feelings, ideas and images.
 We might see signs and symbols in the outside world that trigger our intuitive hunches.
-Even though it comes naturally to all of us, the essence and interpretation of our intuition have long eluded us, despite the centuries of research and inquiry in the fields of psychology and philosophy.
+Even though it comes naturally to all of us, the essence and interpretation of our intuition have long eluded us, despite the centuries of research and inquiry in the field of psychology.

-Influential books such as Malcolm Gladwell’s Blink and Daniel Kahneman’s Thinking Fast and Slow have suggested that we rely more heavily on our intuition than conscious, rational thoughts and that we act intuitively based on earlier experiences of intensive thinking.
+Influential books such as Malcolm Gladwell’s Blink and Daniel Kahneman’s Thinking Fast and Slow have suggested that we rely more heavily on our intuition than conscious, rational thoughts.
+We act intuitively based on earlier experiences of intensive thinking.
 Consequently, these insights may appear fast and effortless, as if appearing out of thin air.

 Spiritual and new-age gurus see intuition as divine wisdom that comes to us from a higher plane of existence.
 It’s channeled guidance from the Source of all creation.
 Like a mother hen tending to her chicks, it prods us in a direction that is the most beneficial for our growth and evolution.

-No matter what the origin of our intuition is, we need to be perceptive enough to pick up on its wise teachings.
+No matter what the origin of our intuition is, we need to be perceptive enough to pick up on it.
 Over the years, I’ve moved away from seeing it as an internal Oracle, and instead see it as an integral aspect of my moral core.
 It’s the ethically driven part of me that knows right from wrong.
-It’s an impersonal voice of reason that expresses the wholeness of truth and goodness.
+It’s the voice of reason that promotes truth and goodness.

-Even though we are all born with intuition, our instinctive gifts do not come with a manual to interpret it accurately and avoid common mistakes.
-With so much noise, clutter and distraction within the world, it makes it even tougher to tune into our intuition.
-Here are four common mistakes that you could be making when interpreting your intuition:
+Even though we’re all born with intuition, our instinctive gifts do not come with a manual to interpret it accurately.
+With so much noise, clutter and distraction in the world, it makes it even tougher to tune in.
+Here are four mistakes that you could be making when interpreting your intuition:

 2. You only use it to predict the future: Despite what most people believe, the purpose of our intuition and intuitive tools, such as tarot, oracle cards and astrology, is not to foresee the future but to empower us with self-knowledge so that we know how best to manage our sense of personal power.
 Our intuition alerts us to the people, events and places that enhance, or drain us.
 You need to believe in yourself enough to trust your own wisdom and follow it.
 Its accuracy is directly proportionate to your self-esteem.
-Intuition can, therefore, be seen as a natural by-product of strong self-esteem and personal empowerment.
+Intuition can, therefore, be seen as a by-product of self-esteem.

 3. You don’t trust it enough: Intuition doesn’t come with any guarantees or any substantial evidence of its accuracy, which is why it can be a little scary to follow its prompts.
 Sometimes, you don’t give it enough credibility because you don’t like what it’s telling you.
 You may prefer to ignore it and replace it with a narrative that’s more convenient.
 It’s easy to dismiss intuition because we mistake it for the voice of fear, or a projection of our desires.
 But in order to make the best decision, we need a balance of intuition and rational thinking.

 4. You don’t get quiet enough it hear it: Your intuitive voice can only come through if you’re attuned to your inner world.
 It’s almost impossible to recognize it above all the noise of everyday life.
-You need to manage the noise in your mind that results from hyperactive thinking.
 If you want to channel your intuitive wisdom, you need time alone to engage in deeper thought and to reconnect with yourself.
-A little bit of solitude in a quiet, peaceful, and reflective environment will give you the space and time to access this subtle aspect of yourself.
+A little bit of solitude in a quiet, peaceful, and reflective environment will give you the space and time to access it.

 All my best on your journey,